Billionaire Profile

 1999

-Orchestrated the merger of Stratec Medical with Synthes, creating a significant stake in the combined entity.
+Orchestrated the merger of Stratec with Synthes, a Swiss medical device powerhouse, which yielded a 15% stake in the company.

 Philanthropy & Social Impact